 - Negotiation and mediation (24 - 25 March 2022)

 - Writing for policymakers (07 - 08 April 2022)

 - Political communication (02 - 03 May 2022)

 - Scenario-building and foresight (19 - 20 May 2022)

 Most courses take place on an annual basis.

 Professionals from all sectors (public, private, and from NGOs)

 - Higher education degree

-- At least two years of relevant professional experience (average is ten years)
+- At least three years of relevant professional experience (average is ten years)

 - Good knowledge of English